-Additionally, one may expect that there is certain similarity between the self evaluation of the negotiator's approach and the evaluation of this approach made by the negotiator's counterpart.
-While there may be some differences due to insufficient communication and use of negotiation tactics, there should also be similarities in these two assessments.
+Additionally, the buyer's own negotiation approach evaluation should be manifested in the seller's evaluation of the buyer's negotiation approach and vice-versa.
 The measurement of central concordance is measured by both sides of the negotiation and by the final negotiation results.
 We will test validity of this model through structural equation modeling techniques (SEM).
-Given the overall fit indices are acceptable, we expect that the central concordance factor have a strong effect on all other factors as well as the negotiation outcome.
+Assuming that the overall fit indices are acceptable, we expect that the concordance factor has a strong effect on all other factors as well as the negotiation outcome.